Alpostros/file-export-robot/README.md

 | 101 | somefile.docx   | any url
 | 102 | anotherfile.pdf | any url
 | 103 | file.txt        | any url

+The reason this was implemented with RobotFramework was because the page sometimes required a sign in, sometimes not and sometimes it had to wait for a popup, and it was eaiser for me to implement that conditions with RobotFramework.